mekkablue/ShowAngledHandles/README.md

 ### Requirements

-The plugin requires a recent app version, running on OS X 10.9.1 or later.
-If it does not work for you, please update your app to the latest version.
+The plugin requires a recent app version, running on OS X 10.11 or later.
+If it does not work for you, please update your app and/or macOS to a newer version.

 ### License

 Copyright 2013 Rainer Erich Scheichelbauer (@mekkablue).
 ObjC update copyright 2019 by Georg Seifert (@schriftgestalt).

-Based on sample code by Georg Seifert (@schriftgestalt) and Jan Gerner (@yanone).
+Based on sample code by Georg Seifert (@schriftgestalt).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.